 Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-Product name : BNP PARIBAS FUNDS BRAZIL EQUITY Legal Entity Identifier: 213800YRIJQPLH7A1X21 ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS Did this financial product have a su ustainable investment objective?
-It made a sustainable investment with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU It promoted Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it had a proportion of 26.7% of sustainable investments with an environmental objective in The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the It made sustainable investments with a social objective :% It promoted E/S characteristics did not make any sustainable investments All actual data within this periodic report a re calculated on the closing date of the accounting year.

-Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.

+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

+Product name: BNP Paribas Funds Global Convertible Legal Entity Identifier: 2138001TD2MSZQT66F42

+ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS

+All actual data within this periodic report are calculated on the closing date of the accounting year.